Propagation of quantum gravity-modified gravitational waves on a classical FLRW spacetime: Polymer quantization and the effective Hamiltonian

 where

-is a first class constraint ensuring the compatibility of the two actions in extended and usual phase space on the constrained surface, and $\lambda$ is a Lagrange multiplier.
+is a first class constraint ensuring the compatibility of the two actions (\ref{TDHO-1}) and (\ref{TDHOExt-1}) in the usual and the extended phase space on the constrained surface $\phi=0$, and $\lambda$ is a Lagrange multiplier fixed to one once the constraint is solved.

-In the next step (step 2 in Fig. \ref{fig:schem}), we perform (the inverse of) a canonical transformation
+Next, in step 2 in Fig. \ref{fig:schem}, we perform (the inverse of) a canonical transformation,

-in order to transform the $H$ appearing in the first class constraint $\phi$ into a time-independent one.
-Here, $W$ is the time-independent frequency of the time-independent system as we will see in \eqref{NewHo-1}, and $\rho$ is an auxiliary variables to be determined by the specific properties of the system, more precisely by $\omega$ and $W$.
-Such a canonical transformation turns the action \eqref{TDHOExt-1} into
+in order to transform the $H(t)$ appearing in the first class constraint $\phi$ into a time-independent one.
+Here, $W$ is the time-independent frequency of the time-independent system as we will see in Eq. \eqref{NewHo-1} and $\rho$ is an auxiliary variable to be determined by the specific properties of the system, more precisely by $\omega$ and $W$.